Hundreds attend funeral for fallen Philadelphia Police Officer Andy Chan

 “Look at the name — it’s the Fraternal Order of Police.
 It’s the fraternalism.
 We’re all brothers and sisters doing the same job, same profession, putting our lives on the line every day.
 We have to come out and support one another.
 If we don’t support each other, how will others support us?” he said.

 Chan was a 24-year veteran of the police department at the time of his injury.
-He is survived by his wife and three children.
+In addition to his wife, he is also survived by three children.

 Featured Image Photo Credit: Philadelphia Police Department